Zulkifli Lubis: Intelligence commander

 In April 1946, the PMC branch in Purwakarta received fierce opposition from the army, because it was accused of carrying out a series of arbitrary arrests and seizures.
 These objections also appeared in other areas and led to the disbandment of the PMC by the People's Security Army Headquarters on 3 May 1946.
 Then a few months later, Zulkifli and Sutjipto (leader of the General Military Investigator) were involved in The 3 July 1946 incident, an attempted power struggle led by Major General Sudarsono, Head of Division III Yogyakarta.
 Sutjipto was caught, but Zulkifli Lubis managed to escape.

 Zulkifli Lubis was able to cover his tracks after taking action and was granted a pardon from President Sukarno for his involvement in the 3 July 1946 Incident.
 Zulkifli Lubis was then entrusted with forming the Indonesian State Secret Service (Brani) and became its chairman.
 To recruit members to Brani and, Zulkifli used mostly students, from the former Seinen Dojo and Yugeki.

 Defense Minister Amir Sjarifuddin formed his own intelligence agency, called Defense Agency B, headed by former police commissioner, Sukardiman.
 This agency produced reports and analysis on the conditions for successful intelligence operations.
 On 4 April 1946, Amir Sjarifuddin ordered Roebiono, a doctor at the Defense Agency B, to form a secret news agency, called the Dinas Code – later to become the National Code Agency.

-For political consolidation, while serving as Prime Minister of Indonesia, Amir Sjarifuddin dissolved Defense Agency B and Brani, forming a new agency, Section V (KPV), in 30 April 1947 as coordinator of intelligence operations, directly under the Ministry of Defense.
+For political consolidation, while serving as Prime Minister of Indonesia, Amir Sjarifuddin dissolved Defense Agency B and Brani, forming a new agency, Section V (KPV), on 30 April 1947 as coordinator of intelligence operations, directly under the Ministry of Defense.

 As a result of the Renville Agreement, the Amir Sjarifuddin Cabinet fell in January 1948.
 KP V was dissolved, and the Army General Staff (SUAD) was formed.
 I SUAD became an intelligence organization.
 Lubis returned to being its leader and concurrently head of the Java Command Headquarters (MBKD-I).